Being aware of common threats, knowing how they work and what to look out for can help to protect you against falling victim to fraud.

 Scam messages will often imply a sense of urgency encouraging you to act fast, e.g. to call a phone number included in a text message to stop a fraud payment or include a request for personal information, or banking details such as password or security credentials.

-Scam messages can lead to you speaking to fraudsters, who may try to trick you into providing account security such as; card reader codes or token codes to move money out of your account without you realising.
-Remember we will never ask you to use your card reader or provide card reader codes or token codes over the phone.
+Scam messages can lead to you speaking to fraudsters.
+They may try to trick you into providing account security such as; verification codes or token codes to move money out of your account without you realising.
+Remember we will never ask you to provide verification codes or token codes over the phone.

 Some scam messages will contain links or attachments which, if accessed, will take you to a fake website that prompts you for your online banking details.
 The fraudsters then use your details to access your account(s) and steal your money.